Our Advice to au pairs

-We aim to give au pairs the best chance of finding the right au pair to suit their needs.
+We aim to give au pairs the best chance of finding the right family to suit their needs.
 Please find below our list of the most commonly asked questions that we have received from au pairs.

 Our advice is based on the Council of Europe's Agreement on Au Pair Placement.
 We have done our best to ensure that all our information is correct and up-to-date but if you have any comments please do not hesitate to contact us.

 Many young women travel to a different country to experience the culture or to improve their language skills.
 Living and working as an au pair is a wonderful way to do this.

 When living with a family, you will get plenty of time off to travel and enjoy all that the new country has to offer.

 Attending language classes is a good way to get to know other au pairs and foreigners who also want a cultural experience while at the same time it is an opportunity to improve your language skills.

 One of the nicest things about being an au pair to a host family is that you will be treated as part of the family.
 That means you will eat with the family and get the opportunity to go on some family outings or trips.

 You will be treated like a big sister within the family and have some household jobs.

 You should be given five free evenings each week to allow you and your host family to have some time to themselves.